-Edmund Campion's Optimism « Catholic Insight
+Edmund Campion's English Optimism « Catholic Insight

 In condemning us, you condemn all your own ancestors, all our ancient bishops and kings, all that was once the glory of England — the island of saints, and the most devoted child of the See of Peter.

-The good and noble Edmund – one of the last of the glories of merrie Catholic England – was hung, drawn and quartered on this day of December, 1581, four years after the first of the English missionary priests, Cuthbert Mayne, was put to death in the same horrific manner on November 29th,1577, and four decades after the deaths of the proto-English martyrs, Thomas More and John Fisher.
+The good and noble Edmund – one of the last of the glories of merrie Catholic England – was hung, drawn and quartered on this day of December, 1581, four years after the first of the English missionary priests, Cuthbert Mayne, was put to death in the same horrific manner on November 29th,1577, and four decades after the deaths of the proto-English martyrs, Thomas More and John Fisher in 1535.
 England has been in something of a decline ever since.
 If the Faith is Europe, as Belloc wrote, so too the Faith is – or was – England.

 We may soon be facing a new age of martyrdom, of one sort or another, if things continue to way they are.
-But with Edmund, be of good cheer.
-As the Gospel exhorts, we should hold our heads high, even as the sky is falling or the oceans swelling, even if Biden and Harris claim the presidency, for comeuppance is on the horizon for all who have rejected Christ (read the accounts of the tragic, lonely and despairing death of Elizabeth, even if we may hope against hope that she may have sought forgiveness), as well as redemption for those who have accepted His reign near at hand.
+But like Edmund, be of good cheer.
+As the Gospel exhorts, we should hold our heads high, even as the sky is falling or the oceans swelling, for comeuppance is on the horizon for all who have rejected Christ (read the accounts of the tragic, lonely and despairing death of Elizabeth, even if we may hope against hope that she may have sought forgiveness), as well as redemption for those who have accepted His reign near at hand.

+Saint Edmund Campion and all the martyrs of England, orate pro nobis! +